Interior

 People tree/ WTFO

-The World Fair Trade Organization has rented an office building where the regional advisors will work.
-The canteen/restaurant for employees is also accessible to everyone to introduce the area to the World Fair Trade Organization.
+The World Fair Trade Organization has leased an office building that will serve as the workplace for regional advisors.
+Additionally, the employees' canteen/restaurant will be open to all, providing an opportunity to familiarize the community with the World Fair Trade Organization.

-Requirements for the model are 2 wooden plates of 50 by 70 cm for reading all wooden parts that have been made and exported in illustrator 8.
-Files must also be made for the laser cutter, these must fit in a 20 by 70 cm 20 by 20 box.
-For gluing, 1 jar of wood glue and 1 jar of plastic glue are required.
-You then also need 5 sheets of sticker paper to sticker the 3D printed part.
-Miniature moss is needed to decorate the green wall and miniature greenery must also be present for the bamboo planter.
-For the windows, there must be 1 sheet of sheets available to fill in the windows.
-And there must be paint available to paint certain parts.
+The model requires two wooden plates measuring 50 by 70 cm to accommodate all the wooden parts designed and exported in Illustrator 8.
+Additionally, files must be prepared for the laser cutter, designed to fit within a 20 by 70 cm and 20 by 20 cm box.
+For assembly, you will need one jar of wood glue and one jar of plastic glue.
+Furthermore, five sheets of sticker paper are necessary to apply stickers to the 3D printed components.
+To enhance the green wall, miniature moss is required, along with miniature greenery for the bamboo planter.
+For the windows, one sheet of materials must be available to fill them in, and paint should be on hand to color certain sections.

 Batavia